 When working in Print Layout view, you can display & view multiple pages on the screen at the same time.
-Word 2013 supports this feature.
-This proves handy especially, when you have a large, high-resolution monitor and would want to see two pages side by side to check for correct spacing when printing out planner pages.
+Microsoft Word supports this feature.
+This proves handy especially when you have a large, high-resolution monitor and would want to see two pages side by side to check for correct spacing when printing out planner pages.
 Let us illustrate this feature in Word 2013.

 View multiple pages in Word

 Assuming you have a blank document page opened, switch to ‘View’ tab.
 It’s on the extreme right.

 From the section, select ‘Print Layout’ option.

 Now, keeping the View tab in an active state, place the mouse cursor in the text of the first page you want to view in the multiple-page view.
 Then, from the Zoom section chose ‘Multiple Pages’ option as shown in the screen-shot below

 You should now find 2 pages displayed side-by-side.
 The pages will be reduced in size so as to offer multiple pages view.
 All though this view is good for viewing multiple pages in a single shot, it is not so for reading the document.

 To switch back to a single page view, click “One Page” in the “Zoom section of the View tab.
 The page in which you had placed the cursor displays, but reduced in size display.
 To zoom back to regular size, click “100%” in the “Zoom” section.

 Now, for viewing more than two pages at a time, click the “Zoom” button in the “Zoom” section of the “View” tab.